 - Tip: While my toddler isn’t allowed to drink soda at home, we do let him have a tiny bit of VegitaBeta, which is described as a “non-carbonated beverage with apricot and passion fruit flavors and is rich in beta-carotene.”
 It’s probably the “healthiest” and least sugar coma-inducing option there, with the exception of the Beverly (if an adult in your group has been getting on your nerves, encourage them to try the Beverly…).

 Take a midday break.
-When the sun and mercury are at their peak, take a break either at your hotel, an air-conditioned restaurant, or enjoying the longer, air-conditioned rides that have minimum waits.
+When the sun and mercury are at their peak, take a break either at your hotel, an air-conditioned restaurant, or enjoying the longer, air-conditioned rides or indoor shows that have minimum waits.

 - Hotel – When the heat gets to be too much, sometimes your best option is to go back to your hotel for a nap or a pool break.
 Return to the park (or another park if you have a park hopper pass) later in the afternoon or early evening.